elpinal/twelf-proofs/README.md

 - Type soundness of LKT, a call-by-name fragment of dual calculi.
 - Type soundness of a computational interpretation of LJ (intuitionistic sequent calculus), a call-by-value intuitionistic fragment of LKQ.
   Moreover, the uniqueness of the operational semantics is proved.
+- Admissibility of cuts in Kleene's G3-style sequent calculus for intuitionistic propositional logic.